Skip to main content

-Antonio Branca
+Antonio Branca Obituary

-Obituary of Antonio Branca
+Antonio Branca Obituary

 Antonio Branca, “Totonno,” passed into eternal life on October 5, 2024, at the age of 95.
 Born in